![]() |

 file which contains all the necessary classes and functions.
 Detailed explanation of the implementation of UDOs, how you pushed UDOs to Pipeline as well as development of classes/functions are presented below

 As described previously, solving the Poisson problem with homogeneous would require the computation and assembling of the matrix \( {\bf K} \) and vector \( {\bf F} \).
 These essential processes of computation and assembling will be handled by two different UDOs which separately deal with the matrix and vector.
-They are
+They are:

-First, let's look at the structure of the UDO to calculate matrix \( {\bf K} \), also the general structure of all of the UDOs implemented in MoFEM
+First, let's look at the structure of this UDO to calculate matrix \( {\bf K} \).

 We have the class OpDomainLhsMatrixK

-that is inherited from OpFaceEle
+that is inherited from AssemblyDomainEleOp

-and doWork()
+and iNtegrate

 OpDomainLhsMatrixK()